The PhoX Proof Assistant

 P. Roziere formalized quite a few proofs in the system and is

-responsible for most of the emacs mode.
+responsible for most of the emacs mode, before we used proof general.

-PhoX distribution (0.89)
+PhoX distribution and documentation (0.90)